 This place is the biggest asset to all the people in this community and I wish everyone can see how many more benefits YMCA serves apart from being a community and fitness centre.

 It is my most favourite place to be in Adelaide! and I cannot imagine how difficult the whole moving experience would have been if I did not find this great place.

-Hands off my YMCA
+Hand off my YMCA

 Joseph is an amazing young person, a vacation care regular for many years, he has grown up in the program developing interpersonal & life skills, participating in a wide range of activities while being ably assisted for his additional needs by a wonderful staff team.
 Joseph has a message for council:

-You can play at ANY age!!
+You can play at any age!

 This wonderful group of ladies keep active every week playing badminton at the Walkerville YMCA.
 With many members originating from the University of Adelaide club, they have been weekly regulars since 2001.
 Ranging from 69 to 81 years young, playing badminton keeps them healthy and active whether it is hot or cold outside.
 Games have a competitive spirit and they are very social with post game coffees and a Christmas lunch supporting local businesses.